Josh9182/Excel-Tips-and-Tricks/README.md

 **Ref1:** This the range of cells that will be used to calculate the subtotal, anywhere from 1-254 references can be used.
 In the case of the prompt above, the "ref1" would be calculating all of Column D (Money Spent).

 ## Logical Operation Functions
-Logical functions such as "IF()", "AND()", "OR()", and "NOT()" are essential tools for data analysis.
+Excel hosts several logical functions such as "IF()", "AND()", "OR()", and "NOT()" which are essential tools for data analysis.
 These functions operate on the basis of true or false conditions, enabling the creation of more advanced, selective functions through the use of merging.
 Whether used independently or in combination, these functions facilitate a comprehensive examination of data.

 ## Common Operation Functions: